laiyti/Fetch-take-home-assessment/Third- (Email) Communicate with Stakeholders.md

 3.	__Complete user information__: It would be helpful to obtain complete user profiles that match the transaction data.
 As mentioned above, it will help us to better understand the relationship between transactions, products and users.
 We can provide more detail pictures about users, which will also be what Dove care about.
 If we can prove our users matches their target users, it will be helpful for us to negotiate and build even stronger relationship.
 Additionally, if it's possible knowing whether users saved Dove offers to their “like list” could clarify if these purchases were intentional or coincidental.
 4.	__“Secret” brand offers__: Finally, understanding the offers provided for the “Secret” brand from June to September may help us explain why Dove’s Women’s Deodorant saw a decline in ranking.
 If Dove would like to strengthen their sales in Women's Deodorant, then we can provide some advices and observations in advance.

-Thank you for your attention to these matters.
 Your insights and any additional information you can provide will be invaluable in resolving these issues and further understanding the dynamics of Dove’s performance.

 If you have any questions or need further explaination, please feel free to reach out or schedule a meeting with me.

+Thank you for your attention to these matters.
+I am looking forward to your reply.

 Best regards,